leonitousconforti/the-moby-effect/docs/modules/demux/Demux.ts.md

 ## demuxUnknownToSeparateSinks

-Like {@link demuxAnyToSeparateSinks}, but with unknown sockets.
+Like {@link demuxAnyToSeparateSinks}, but with unknown sockets and a unified signature.

 **Signature**